 Movement Matters grounds our Advanced Facilitation Training in this constituency building context, lodged within our own community organizing framework.
 In October 2018, we brought together 24 participants representing 12 regional organizations to connect the theoretical role that facilitation and meetings play as the “spine” of the organizing process with practical skills to create more dynamic meetings.

-The advanced training gave me concrete ideas to build from, especially with more creative approaches that are meant to include and empower those communities we work with.
+The advanced trainings gave me concrete ideas to build from, especially with more creative approaches that are meant to include and empower those communities we work with.